Page contents

 Option 2: Baking from scratch

-Baking with flour blends: Baking from scratch will give you a sense of achievement and allows greater control of your nutrition.
+Baking with flour blends: Baking from scratch will give you a sense of achievement and allow greater control of your nutrition.
 When you read baking recipes, you’ll often see them calling for gluten free plain flour or self raising flour.
-This is referring to flour blends that include other ingredients like corn flour and natural gums.
+This refers to flour blends that include other ingredients like corn flour and natural gums.
 These extras are necessary as they do the job that gluten would normally do.

 gluten-free-flours-rawBaking with raw ingredients: If you’re looking to add some excitement and extra nutrition to your baking, then you could look to use raw ingredients.
 They taste great and have lots of extra nutritional benefits like increased protein and fibre.